nickkeesG/hanabi-theory-of-mind/README.md

 - agent-based contains everything relating to the agent based theory of mind models
 - machine-learning contains everything related to the reinforcement learning agents

 I recommend making a python virtual environment for all dependencies.
+I called mine "virtualHanabi".
+You should install the shared dependencies and then enter the folder of the subproject you would like to run to install any remaining dependencies.

 ## Shared Dependencies
 ```